ClickHouse/NoiSQL/README.md

 ## Motivation

-This is a fun project, and this neither a good nor convenient solution for a problem.
+This is a fun project, and neither a good nor convenient solution for a problem.
 Better solutions exist.

 There is not much sense in this project, although it can facilitate testing ClickHouse.